 Within Primary, the allocation of new students to Houses ensures, as far as possible, equal House representation in each year group and each tutor group.
 Gender balance is also considered.

 Within Secondary, the allocation of new students to Houses ensures, as far as possible, equal House representation within each of the departments.

 Our coordinator for all House issues is Paul Nicholson (email@example.com) and he is happy to answer any other questions which you may have in this regard.

-For more details about our system and for what activities points and merits are awarded to a House or House member, please take a look at the download document below.
+For more details about our system and for what activities points and merits are awarded to a House or House member, please take a look here.